sfackler/rust-postgres/README.md

 ```

 ## Overview
 Rust-Postgres is a pure-Rust frontend for the popular PostgreSQL database.
-It
-exposes a high level interface in the vein of JDBC or Go's `database/sql`
-package.
 ```rust
 extern crate postgres;